bjorniuppsala/iar-zephyr-fixes/README.md

 Common causes for test fails:
 * `CONFIG_USERSPACE` disabled makes some tests unable to build (usually filtered out by twister)
 * Constants placed in RAM causes pbits placed in RAM which causes flash errors.
-* .noinit sections are currently being initialized.
-This is harmless but takes space in ROM.

 ## How to feedback and report problems